Allied Health

 How to Become a Certified Patient Care Technician

 Not all patient care technicians need to be certified.
-Some patient care technicians can find positions with on-the-job training.
-While most states do not require certification, getting certified can help you find a job, expand your scope of work and, possibly, earn more.
+Some can find positions with on-the-job training.
+While most states do not require certification, getting certified can help you find a job, expand your scope of work and earn more.

-Below, you’ll find the steps you need to take to become a certified patient care technician.
-There are two main paths to becoming a patient care technician.
-One path is to get relevant work experience before taking the certification exam.
-The other path is to complete a course or program before taking the certification exam.
+Below are the steps you need to take to become a certified patient care technician.
+There are two main paths to this career.
+One path is to get relevant work experience before taking the certification exam, and the other is to complete a course or program before taking the certification exam.

 Step 1: Obtain Your High School Diploma or GED

-Getting a high school diploma or GED is required to sit for both the NHA and the NCCT patient care technician certification exams.
-Many PCT/A certification programs and preparation courses also require a high school diploma or its equivalent.
+A high school diploma or GED is required to sit for the NHA and the NCCT patient care technician certification exams.
+Many PCT/A certification programs and preparation courses also need a high school diploma or its equivalent.

 Step 2: Complete PCT/A Training Program (Optional)

 If you don’t have relevant work experience as a patient care technician, consider enrolling in a PCT/A certification course or program in your area.
-When searching for programs, check to see if it is accredited by a regional or national accreditation agency approved by the US Department of Education or the Council for Higher Education Accreditation.
+When searching for programs, check to see if they are accredited by a regional or national accreditation agency approved by the US Department of Education or the Council for Higher Education Accreditation.

 What are the requirements?

-If you don't already have a year of experience working as a patient care technician, the NHA and NCCT both require you to complete a PCT/A preparation program or course before taking the certification exam.
-Local community colleges and organizations such as the Red Cross all offer patient care technician courses.
+If you still need to gain a year of experience working as a patient care technician, the NHA and NCCT require you to complete a PCT/A preparation program or course before taking the certification exam.
+Local community colleges and organizations like the Red Cross offer patient care technician courses.
 The requirements for PCT/A training programs vary, but here are some general requirements by the Red Cross.

 • High school diploma or GED